Saturday, October 5, 2024

 I wracked my brain for the entire movie, along with Elliott herself, trying to figure out what Chad did.
 Yes, it is revealed at the end, and I am both pleased to report and perhaps a bit sheepishly, that I never figured it out.
 But as soon as Older Elliott explains her warning to Elliott, everything makes sense.
 Every single thing that older Elliott said or did just adds up together perfectly.
 Plaza plays this remarkably well because it never looks like something was missing in her performance, she never telegraphed the future reveal.
 Older Elliott makes complete sense in the beginning, but she found a way to add a whole new level to what she gave us at the beginning.
 There was a significant piece of information being withheld from the audience but it never feels like there was information missing.
 Also Plaza is only in two scenes but her mark on this movie seems so much bigger than that.

-I love the Muskoka setting, which perfectly complements Elliott’s personally trajectory, and I also love how the film added in some Elder Millennial vs Gen Z differences in Elliott and Older Elliott’s interactions.
+I love the Muskoka setting, which perfectly complements Elliott’s personal trajectory, and I also love how the film added in some Elder Millennial vs Gen Z differences in Elliott and Older Elliott’s interactions.
 Everything gets tied up in a neat little bow at the end.
 To me, life is messier than that, but ultimately this is such a fun way to watch a teenager grow up and make better choices, whether you’re 18 or 39.